-First of all, I congratulate you on achieving all that you have so far at level 2 (GCSE or BTEC) as this has enabled you to get to this point where sixth form study is now a reality for you.
 Choosing a sixth form is one of the most difficult decisions that you can make as it is vital that you choose the place where you can be happy over the next couple of years, whilst preparing for what you would like to do next.
-Whether you are undecided as to what that next step is, have set your mind on an apprenticeship, want to earn money as soon as possible or indeed go to university, you will be well supported at Alec Reed Academy to make the right decision for you.
-We appreciate that our students all have a range of different gifts and talents and recognise the importance of our role in extending these further and supporting you on your own path to success.
-This is why we offer a range of courses that we believe will help you to achieve your chosen goal.
+Whether you are undecided as to what that next step is, have set your mind on an apprenticeship, want to earn money as soon as possible or indeed go to university, we will support you in making the right decision.
+You all have a range of different gifts and talents and our role is to help you recognise these and extend and build upon them.
+Our aim is to provide you with the direction and drive to achieve your goals so that you can confidently walk your pathway to success.

-We understand that the demands of sixth form are rigorous and expectations are high in order to support students in meeting the demands of advanced level study.
-We do not apologise for expecting our students to work hard, take advice and put the necessary actions in place as a result to continuously improve.
+At Alec Reed Academy we offer a range of courses that we believe will help you to achieve your chosen goal.
+The demands of sixth form are rigorous and expectations are high, we expect our students to work hard, take advice and put the necessary actions in place as a result to continuously improve.
+To support this, we encourage a blended learning approach and provide each one of our pupils with a laptop, as a result time can be used more effectively both inside and outside of the classroom.
 It can take some time to settle in as the 'jump' from GCSE to A-level (and their equivalents) is extensive.
-This is why we support students well in transition so that they can manage an increased, challenging workload alongside the crucial independent study time that students must adopt if they are to succeed.
+This is why we support students well in transition, through a bridging programme, so that they can manage an increased, challenging workload alongside the crucial independent study time that students must adopt if they are to succeed.
 The teaching staff in the sixth form are well versed at meeting these needs and ensure that there is close monitoring of students to keep them on track.
+Recent results show that our teaching staff, in all departments, are capable of providing an educational provision that facilitates students achieving the best possible grades.